ChrisGilchrist/SOFT-356-Procedural-Terrain/README.md

 ## How use the prototype

-**Important** Make sure that the folders containing textures etc.. are in the same folder as the .exe file as it will look for these when rendering the scene.
+**Important** Make sure that the folders containing textures etc.. are in the same folder as the .exe file as it will look for these when loading the project.
 (Folders: shaders, textures, models, skybox, terrain)

 To play the prototype, you can simply run the executable file.
-Once the application has loaded, the user can then interact with the product with the following controls:
+Once the application has loaded, the user can then interact with the program with the following controls:

 ### Game Controls
 - Press W A S D to move player around